Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage, with 'server_id' clearly documented as 'The ID of the server to restart'.
-The description adds no additional parameter semantics beyond what the schema provides, so the baseline score of 3 is appropriate as the schema does the heavy lifting.
+The only parameter 'server_id' is fully described in the schema with 'The ID of the server to restart'.
+The description adds no additional meaning beyond the schema, and with 100% schema coverage, the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.